Village of Chama, New Mexico

 CHAMA IS GRAND CENTRAL NEW MEXICO with elk habitats and clear rivers.
 Wildlife roams through town while the Milky Way is visible above.
 Local cuisine, lodging and RV parks, plus colorful characters await visitors.

-CHAMA IS SURROUNDED BY NATIONAL FORESTS making it an outdoor adventure center: hunting, fishing, river rafting, hiking, and camping.
+CHAMA IS SURROUNDED BY NATIONAL FORESTS making it an outdoor adventure center: hunting, fishing, mountain biking, river rafting, hiking, and camping.
 Not far from Historic Chama you'll find the Continental Divide Trail.

 RIO CHAMA: The Chama river is a diverse trout river; it flows as a freestone stream for many miles through high mountain forests and meadows.
 It passes through the 50,000 acre Chama River Canyon Wilderness Area.
 The Chama has good populations of large wild browns and rainbows.
 Because most of the river is remote, you usually see wildlife, the scenery is unrivaled, and the fishing can be outstanding.
 The Chama River is truly a "wild river" offering an unforgettable fishing experience!

-OUR FAVORITE SEASONAL ACTIVITIES IN NEW MEXICO'S CHAMA VALLEY
+OUR FAVORITE SEASONAL ACTIVITIES IN CHAMA VALLEY NEW MEXICO

 The CHAMA TRAIN DEPOT is the western terminus of Cumbres & Toltec Scenic Railroad.
 Steam Train Excursions leave the Chama depot daily from Memorial Day to mid-October.
 Train robberies and beautiful vistas entertain visitors riding the living history museum railroad.